mouradsap/cloud-marketing-recommendation-ui-snippet/README.md

-# SAP Cloud Platform Snippet Recommendations
+# SAP Cloud Platform Recommendations Snippet

-Sample of html/js/css snippet to integrate SAP Marketing Recommendation Cache on SAP Cloud Platform
+Sample of html/js/css snippet to integrate the SAP Marketing Recommendation Cache service on the SAP Cloud Platform

 ## Description

-This code sample showcases the consumption of the [Marketing Recommendation Cache service](https://api.sap.com/api/API_MKT_RECOMMENDATION_SRV/resource) into a carousel display of products that may be used on a commerce web shop.
-The recommendations are coming from SAP Marketing Cloud passing through a data buffer layer residing on SAP Cloud Platform.
+This code sample enables the consumption of the [Marketing Recommendation Cache service](https://api.sap.com/api/API_MKT_RECOMMENDATION_SRV/resource) to display of products in a carousel that can be used by a commerce web shop.
+The recommendations come from SAP Marketing Cloud and pass through a data buffer layer that resides on the SAP Cloud Platform.

-With the help of the HTML code snippet, and mandatory parameters, the sample JavaScript first makes a call to get recommendations, followed by another call to get the products master data.
-It then displays the recommendations as a carousel using [slick-carousel](https://github.com/kenwheeler/slick).
+With the help of the HTML code snippet, and mandatory parameters, the sample JavaScript makes a call to get recommendations, followed by another call to get the associated product master data.
+The recommendations are then displaed within a carousel using [slick-carousel](https://github.com/kenwheeler/slick).

 ## Requirements

 * An **SAP Marketing Cloud tenant** (SAP Marketing On-premise is not supported), and access to an **SAP Cloud Platform tenant**.
-* An available *recommendation scenario* configured through the SAP Marketing Cloud **Manage Recommendations** and **Recommendation Scenario** applications. ([Example](https://help.sap.com/viewer/b88f770e4b7c4ecead5477e7a6c7b8f7/1902.500/en-US/f2b2a435679e4edbbc9821f967445a6a.html)).
+* A *recommendation scenario* that has been configured using the SAP Marketing Cloud **Manage Recommendations** and **Recommendation Scenario** applications. ([Example](https://help.sap.com/viewer/b88f770e4b7c4ecead5477e7a6c7b8f7/1902.500/en-US/f2b2a435679e4edbbc9821f967445a6a.html)).
 * A local or remote web server to run HTML code snippet

 ## Download and Installation